Ko Hyeong-ryeol

 Ko Hyeong-ryeol (The romanization preferred by the author according to LTI Korea) born 1954 is a modern Korean poet.

 Life

-Ko Hyeong-ryeol was born in the town of Haenam at the southern tip of Korean Peninsula and grew up in Sokcho, Gangwon-do.
+Ko Hyeong-ryeol was born in the town of Haenam at the southern tip of Korean Peninsula and grew up in Sokcho, Gangwon Province.
 After high school, Go passed an exam to become a government employee and worked as a clerk in his township.
 He made his literary debut in 1979 with "Zhuangzi" which was published in Contemporary Literature.